dingxiao8715/FluTyping/README.md

 `mafft --auto --quite --thread -1 $query_fasta > $aligned_query_fasta`
 `perl cal_inter_ss.pl $aligned_query_fasta $cluster_info $thread > $output`

-Here, $cluster_info contains the isolate IDs in all clusters of the combined MCUs, and $thread is the number of cores on your computer expected to be used.
+Here, $cluster_info contains the isolates IDs in all clusters of the combined MCUs, and $thread is the number of cores on your computer expected to be used.

 #### Assess the optimal number of clusters using the Bayesian Information Criterion (BIC) via the R package mclust: